Is Sea of Thieves not launching? Try these solutions

-Those of you that are looking to spice up their life with a bit of adventure in the open seas have probably at least heard of Sea of Thieves.
+Those of you who are looking to spice up your life with a bit of adventure in the open seas have probably at least heard of Sea of Thieves.
 This outstanding first-person multiplayer co-op/PvP pirate game has been quite popular ever since it was launched.

 However, like any other game, it has its fair share of issues.
 For example, there are situations where players say that they cannot even launch the game, let alone play it: